dhis2/developer-portal/blog/2026-02-01-mosip-integration-demo/index.md

 The user info for the patient is then returned as the result of the request to the Route, which can then be used to populate the fields in the enrollment form.

 ![eSignet OIDC flow with Capture plugin](./mosip-integration-detailed-plugin-flow.png)

+Behind the scenes, once the patient's information is returned to populate the field, eSignet's unique identifier for the person -- the `sub` property of the `userInfo` returned by the OIDC flow -- is saved as an attribute on the tracked entity using a hidden field in the enrollment form.

+After that, another plugin in the form let's the clinic worker generate a PHN for the patient or use an existing one.

 ### FHIR Sync Agent